aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 > Juniper calls this BGP Auto Discovered Neighbors

 BGP unnumbered is gaining popularity (as it should) as the primary choice for underlay design in a VXLAN EVPN fabric.
-The reason is fairly simple - a big part of desiging your underlay is IPv4 allocation (assuming you're building an IPv4 underlay).
+The reason is fairly simple - a big part of designing your underlay is IPv4 address allocation (assuming you're building an IPv4 underlay).
 These are typically /30s (that should really be /31s).
 BGP unnumbered alleviates the pain of this address allocation, and simply functions on the fact that an IPv6 peering can be used to advertise an IPv4 NLRI with an IPv6 next-hop (RFC 5549).

 ### IPv6 configuration for BGP unnumbered